Naiad, a Gemini-powered Data Storytelling Assistant for Slides

 The Deep Dive

-Here’s how I hatched the solution
+Here’s how I helped hatch the solution

 Framing the Challenge

-This was the most intense part of the process.
-Targeting the right research direction was crucial to our project as we wanted to establish the role AI played in our project.
 From having informal discussions with students, teachers and even working professionals at Google to conducting intense literature reviews, we shifted our initial decision of helping students' critical thinking to providing students with an assistant leaving the critical thinking to what humans are the best at.

 Designing the Solution